Bachelor Nation Celebrates The Long-Awaited Wedding Of Ashley Iaconetti & Jared Haibon: See The Pics

 The nuptials went off without a hitch.
 Gale later posted a gorgeous photo of Ashley and Jared dancing at their wedding reception, which was held at Rosecliff Mansion in Newport, Rhode Island.
 The Bachelor producer thanked the newlyweds for letting him be a part of their big day.

-Ben Higgins, a groomsman for Jared who is also Ashley’s podcast partner, also took to Instagram to congratulate the Bachelor Nation couple on their unlikely love story–indeed it was a three-year cat and mouse game before they even dated.
+Ben Higgins, a groomsman for Jared who is also Ashley’s podcast partner, also took to Instagram to congratulate the Bachelor Nation couple on their unlikely love story — indeed, it was a three-year cat-and-mouse game before they even dated.

 “I get the privilege of talking to @ashley_iaconetti on our podcast and I know she has dreamed of this day with a prince for a long time.
 The world loves you two,” Higgins wrote to his Bachelor Nation besties.